dcos/dcos-docs/1.8/administration/id-and-access-mgt/managing-authentication.md

     ### Switch users

-    To switch users, you must log out of the current user and then back in as the new user.
+    To switch users, you must log out as the current user and then back in as the new user.

-    *   To log out of the DC/OS web interface, click on your username in the lower left corner and select **Sign Out**.
+    *   To log out of the DC/OS web interface, click on your user name in the lower left corner and select **Sign Out**.

         ![log out](../img/auth-enable-logout-user.gif)

         You can now log in as another user.

-    *   To log out of the DC/OS CLI, enter the this command:
+    *   To log out of the DC/OS CLI, enter this command:

         ```bash
         $ dcos config unset core.dcos_acs_token